MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-real-time-deploy-visual-studio.md

 ## Prerequisites

 You must have a Microsoft Azure subscription before you can deploy a bot to Azure.
-If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free trial</a>.
+If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free account</a>.
 Additionally, the process described by this article requires Visual Studio.
 If you do not already have Visual Studio, you can download <a href="https://www.visualstudio.com/downloads/" target="_blank">Visual Studio 2017 Community</a> for free.

 ### Certificate from a valid certificate authority
 The bot needs to be configured with a valid certificate from a trusted Certificate Authority (CA).
 The Subject Name (SN) or the last entry of the Subject Alternative Name (SAN) of the certificate should be the name of the cloud service.
 Wild-card certificates are currently not supported.
 If a CNAME is used to point to the cloud service, the CNAME should be the SN or the last SAN entry of the certificate.

 ## Configure application settings
 For your bot to function properly in the cloud, you must ensure that its application settings are correct.
-If you've already [registered](../portal-register-bot.md) your bot with the Bot Framework, update the Microsoft App Id and Microsoft App Password values in your application's configuration settings as part of the deployment process.
-Specify the **app ID** and **password** values that were generated for your bot during registration.

-> [!TIP]
-> Set the following key values in the app.config file of your worker role:
+More specifically, set the following key values in the app.config file of your worker role:
 > <ul><li>MicrosoftAppId</li><li>MicrosoftAppPassword</li></ul>

+> [!NOTE]
+> To find your bot's **AppID** and **AppPassword**, see [MicrosoftAppID and MicrosoftAppPassword](~/bot-service-manage-overview.md#microsoftappid-and-microsoftapppassword).

 ## Create worker role in the Azure Portal
 ### Step 1: Create Cloud Service(classic)